The origins of the Westone guitar line go back as far back as 1900 when Matsumoku Industrial was established.

 Enter Dan Armstrong, who had successfully designed the clear acrylic guitars and basses for Ampeg in the late 60's and

 and selling them through St. Louis Music in the 1980's.
-With the Westone Spectrum guitars already sporting his Master
+With the Westone Spectrum guitar seen above already sporting his Master

 By late 1989 or early 1990 Dan produced an instrument for Westone which would come to be called the 'Dan Armstrong

-Signature' guitar - and take its place among the other elite instruments of the Westone 'Signature Series'.
+Signature' guitar - and take its place among the other elite instruments of the Westone 'Signature Series' line.
+Production facilities

 and the Dan Armstrong Signature III guitar.
 Oddly enough, there was no Signature II guitar.
 These guitars